awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2_GetStarted.md

 ## Step 2: Connect to your instance<a name="ec2-connect-to-instance-windows"></a>

-To connect to a Windows instance, you must retrieve the initial administrator password and then specify this password when you connect to your instance using Remote Desktop\.
+To connect to a Windows instance, you must retrieve the initial administrator password and then enter this password when you connect to your instance using Remote Desktop\.
 It takes a few minutes after instance launch before this password is available\.

 The name of the administrator account depends on the language of the operating system\.
-For example, for English, it's Administrator, for French it's Administrateur, and for Portuguese it's Administrador\.
+For example, for English, it's `Administrator`, for French it's `Administrateur`, and for Portuguese it's `Administrador`\.
 For more information, see [Localized Names for Administrator Account in Windows](http://social.technet.microsoft.com/wiki/contents/articles/13813.localized-names-for-administrator-account-in-windows.aspx) in the Microsoft TechNet Wiki\.

 If you've joined your instance to a domain, you can connect to your instance using domain credentials you've defined in AWS Directory Service\.
-On the Remote Desktop login screen, instead of using the local computer name and the generated password, use the fully\-qualified user name for the administrator \(for example, **corp\.example\.com\\Admin**\) and the password for this account\.
+On the Remote Desktop login screen, instead of using the local computer name and the generated password, use the fully\-qualified user name for the administrator \(for example, **corp\.example\.com\\Admin**\), and the password for this account\.

 If you receive an error while attempting to connect to your instance, see [Remote Desktop can't connect to the remote computer](troubleshoot-connect-windows-instance.md#rdp-issues)\.